IBM/model-evaluation-workbench/README.md

     After the successfull execution of the above command, the war file gets generated under the target folder.
     ![](Images/mvnCleanInstall1.png)

-  Open the manifest.yml file and update name and host to be unique applicatipn name.
+  Open the manifest.yml file and update name and host to be unique application name.

 -  Push the application to the cloud account using the below command: